uwescience/DSSG2024_setup_transit_equity/computer_setup.md

 [.pgpass file](https://www.postgresql.org/docs/current/libpq-pgpass.html) in your home directory as a way to automatically provide your password when connecting to the database.
 Use the steps below to create this file:

-1. Create a file named `.pgpass` in your WSL home directory
+1. Create a file named `.pgpass` in your home directory (on Windows this should be your WSL home directory)
 2. Edit this file and add the following lines.
 The first line is a comment showing the syntax, and you should repace `<username>` and `<password>` with your credentials: